Utopia Parkway (Queens): History and naming

 Simon Freeman, Samuel Resler, and Joseph Fried incorporated the Utopia Land Company in 1903.
 The following year, the Utopia Land Company bought 161.25 acre of land between the communities of Jamaica and Flushing.
 The Utopia Land Company intended to build a cooperative community for Jewish families interested in moving away from the Lower East Side of Manhattan.
 They intended to name the streets after those on the Lower East Side, where there was already a large Jewish population.
 After its initial acquisition, the company was unable to secure enough funding to further develop the area.
 In 1909, 118 acre of the land was sold to Felix Isman of Philadelphia for $350,000.
 Utopia Parkway was named after Freeman, Resler, and Fried's unrealized plan.

+The part of Utopia Parkway in Auburndale, north of 33rd Avenue, was named Highland Avenue before being renamed Utopia Parkway in 1911.

 Utopia Parkway also shares its name with Utopia Playground, a park built atop a filled-in pond bound by Utopia Parkway, Jewel Avenue, and 73rd Avenue.
 Utopia Playground was opened by the New York City Department of Parks in 1942.
 It was the site of the Black Stump School and later the Black Stump Hook, Ladder and Bucket Company.